Student survey examples and templates

 Sample student survey questions

-When writing your first student questionnaire, our sample student survey questions can be useful guidance and used as a reference.
+When writing an initial student questionnaire, our sample student survey questions can be useful guidance and used as a reference.

-Here are some survey question examples for students:
+Here are some survey questions examples for students:

 1. How safe do you feel at school?